CEWendel/SWTableViewCell/README.md

 <p align="center"><img src="http://i.imgur.com/qt6aISz.gif"/></p>

 ###Features
 * Dynamic utility button scalling.
-As you add more buttons to a cell, the other buttons on that side get smaller to make room.
+As you add more buttons to a cell, the other buttons on that side get smaller to make room
-* Create utilty buttons with either a title or an icon along with a RGB color.
+* Create utilty buttons with either a title or an icon along with a RGB color
 * Tested on iOS 6.1 and above, including iOS 7

 ##Usage